-Councilor Cohen: Happy that flat roof allowed in overlay for potential resiliency (placing HVAC systems on roofs) as well as solar.

-Councilor Merkl: Thank you for the presentation.

-Sarah Tarbet: Did you consider a minimum building height?
-Describe 10% open space for residential units.

-Chris Kuschel: Don't have minimum number of stories but minimum ground floor height.
-If someone wants a single story, they will likely opt for base zoning.
-In terms of open space, we have standards (a lot came from working group), for example balconies as open space might not be appropriate, but common rooftops might be.
+- Councilor Cohen: Pleased that flat roof allowed in overlay for potential resiliency (placing HVAC systems on roofs) as well as solar. - Councilor Merkl: Appreciated presentation. - Sarah Tarbet: 1.
+Did you consider a minimum building height?
+2. Describe 10% open space for residential units. - Chris Kuschel: Don't have minimum number of stories but minimum ground floor height.
+If someone wants a single story, they would likely opt for base zoning.
+In terms of open space, we have standards (a lot came from working group), ie, balconies as open space might not be appropriate, but common rooftops might be.
 We don't have detailed design standards for open spaces.